 Kodi is one of the most popular media players around (and certainly the most controversial).
 As well as letting you access your own media files from a number of platforms (including the Xbox One), it’ll stream from hundreds and hundreds of sources across the world.
 It’s a powerful app and one that has attracted its fair share of erm, condemnation.

-You can get Kodi on a wide range of platforms, and one of the best-suited is Amazon's Fire OS, as used by the Fire TV and Fire TV Stick.
+You can get Kodi on a wide range of platforms, and one of the best-suited is Amazon's Fire OS, as used by the Fire TV and Fire TV Stick (commonly known as Firesticks).
 Both devices are sitting proudly at the top of our list of the best Kodi boxes.

 However, you can’t simply download Kodi from these devices’ app store.
 There are several ways to get the app on your device, though.
 We’re going to take you through the process using the simplest, quickest method, which should only take 10 minutes.